 FB: Heart Of Dallas Bowl - Welcome Dinner & Gift Suite

 Mike Grant is in his fourth-year with North Texas.
-Grant is in his second season as wide receivers coach and first as the recruiting coordinator.
+He begins his first-year as the recruiting coordinator and second season as the wide receivers coach.

 Grant was instrumental in the development of Brelan Chancellor and Darnell Smith at the wide receiver spot in 2013 as both players received all-C-USA honors.
 Chancellor had a record breaking year and was named a second-team wide receiver while Smith was an honorable mention player.

-Chancellor had the most receiving yards by a NT wide out since 2008 while Smith had the most receptions by a wide receiver since 2008.
+Chancellor had the most receiving yards by a NT receiver since 2008, while Smith had the most receptions by a wide receiver since 2008.
 Grant also continued the development of Carlos Harris.
-In just his second season, Harris was the third leading receiver with 47 grabs in 2013.
-Freshman Darvin Kidsy had 16 catches in his first season and was the fifth leading receiver in 2013.
+In just his second season, Harris was the third-leading receiver with 47 grabs in 2013.
+Freshman Darvin Kidsy had 16 catches in his first season and was the fifth-leading receiver in 2013.

 Against Idaho to begin the season, NT had a school record 12 players with at least one catch in the game.
 Prior to becoming the wide receivers coach, Grant spent two seasons as the Mean Green running backs coach.